 Only St. Ignatius logos are allowed on shirts, sweaters, and sweatshirts on dress code days.

-Logo wear may be purchased at: Onaway Custom Embroidery (989) 733-8538
+Logo wear may be purchased at:

+Onaway Custom Embroidery (989) 733-8538

 - 1. Clothing must be neat, clean, without stains or tears and of reasonable size to fit the child. - 2.
 Skirts, skorts, culottes, walking shorts, jumpers and dresses must have a hem line that is three inches (3") or less from the floor when in a kneeling position.
 Slits/kick pleats cannot exceed the 3" limitation. - 3.
 Straight cut bottom shirts may be worn outside slacks or skirts.
-Shirttails must be tucked into waistbands. - 4.
-Bare midriffs (male or female) are not allowed. - 5.
-Hair must be neat and clean. - 6.
+Shirttails must be tucked into waistbands.

+- 4. Bare midriffs (male or female) are not allowed. - 5.
+Hair must be neat, clean, and of natural color.
+Boys are expected to have their hair trimmed regularly so it is above their ears and eyebrows and off their neck.
+No spikes, mohawks, mullets, or other sculpted hairstyles are permitted. - 6.
 Students must not have visible piercing or tattoos except for pierced ears.
 Jewelry should be simple and not detract from the uniform. - 7.
-The following items are NOT allowed to be worn within the classrooms: hats, head scarves, bandannas, overcoats, jackets, and camouflage clothing.

-- 8. Shoes and socks must be worn at all times.
+The following items are NOT allowed to be worn within the classrooms: hats, head scarves, bandannas, overcoats, and jackets. - 8.
+Shoes and socks must be worn at all times.
 Outdoor footwear cannot be worn in the classroom or gym. - 9.
-Students involved in sports are to dress in accordance to the dress code unless the coach and principal agree to a change. - 10.
+Students involved in sports are to dress in accordance with the dress code unless the coach and principal agree to a change. - 10.
 On "Jeans Day," the dress code is relaxed, but all clothing must depict self-respect and decency.
-No violence, drugs, or alcohol labeling permitted. - 11.
+No inappropriate language, violence, drugs, or alcohol labeling is permitted. - 11.
 On "Jeans Day," nylon wind suits, sweat suits, denim (any color) and regular attire will be allowed.